 You may have hemorrhoids

-Pro tip- Make sure you're drinking lots of water and eating foods with fiber, so you don't have to strain when you go to the bathroom (that makes hemorrhoids worse).
+Try it: Make sure you're drinking lots of water and eating foods with fiber, so you don't have to strain when you go to the bathroom (that makes hemorrhoids worse).
 If you are taking iron for anemia, know that it can cause some constipation, so ask your doctor for a stroll softener to go along with it.
 There are also pads and creams that do a great job relieving a lot of the discomfort.

-Your vagina may be be tender
+Your vulva may be tender

-Pro tip 1- Sitz baths feel great on swollen vaginal areas: If you didn't get one from your provider, you can buy one here.
+Try it: Sitz baths feel great on swollen vaginal areas: If you didn't get one from your provider, you can buy one here.
 Essentially, it is a whirlpool for your bottom.
 Place it on the toilet seat, fill the bag with warm water, sit, and let the water gently soothe your sore parts.
 You can also use a plastic bottle to pour warm water over your vaginal area to help soothe it more.

-Pro tip 2- More and more women are visiting pelvic floor therapists after they give birth.
+Try it: More and more women are visiting pelvic floor therapists after they give birth.
 They can help you regain strength in your vaginal area, as well as address any pain that you may be having.

 Vaginal birth recovery kit